nathanlytang/Steve/README.md

-# MCAdmin
+# Steve.

-A Discord bot for Minecraft players
+A Discord bot for Minecraft players and communities!